 Post-Doctoral Fellows design and implement their research projects under supervision from Center Core Faculty, are part of a collegial and supportive group that encourages their development as investigators, undertake focused coursework to fill any gaps in their backgrounds, including in substantive or methodologic (including statistical) approaches, and receive training and guidance in grant seeking and grant writing.
 The Fellowship generally lasts 2 years.

-Current Post Doctoral Fellows
+Former Post Doctoral Fellows

 Shawna Benston, JD